blair55/blair55.src/content/blog/rightresult-write-up/index.md

 I would like to automate the TLS certificate renewal to reduce operational overhead.
 The next iteration of RightResult will be built using serverless technology such as [AWS lambda](https://aws.amazon.com/lambda/).
 This will further reduce running costs and increase scalability.

-My priorities would be different if the question was "If you hired a team what would you do next?".
-The continuous integration pipeline would be enhanced with more tests.
+If the question was "what would you do with a team of engineers?" then my priorities would be different.
+The _[continuous integration](https://github.com/blair55/rightresult/blob/master/.github/workflows/publish.yml)_ pipeline would be enhanced with more tests.
 Effort would be invested in developer workflow to improve productivity.
 Test-data generation and temporary stack support would aid issue-reproduction.

+---

-## If you had a week less to develop it, what would you have done differently?
+### If you had a week less to develop it, what would you have done differently?

 Push notifications were most recently added to the application.
 This non-core feature was not required for launch.

+---

-## What would change about the delivery if you were to work on something similar?
+### What would change about the delivery?

 The fundamental approach would not change significantly.
 Core features and Job(s)-To-Be-Done would be prioritised for the MVP.
 Further features would be delivered incrementally.
 Feature toggling could be applied on a per-member basis to get feedback with minimal risk.

 Member-led explorative testing before the season begins would help polish the rough edges.
 Load and performance tests would define the bounds of the application.
 Knowing the threshold means I can make an informed hosting choice rather than hoping for the best.

+---

-## How did you get feedback to assess how well your solution addresses the problem?
+### How did you get feedback?

 Many of my friends are members of the game.
 We have candid conversations about the suitability of existing features and the priority of new ones.
 Qualitative feedback from members beyond my circle of friends comes via social media.
 The email channel also receives suggestions and bug reports.
 I experimented with a feedback form in the application but gained little insight.

 The Neo4j database allows for quantitive analysis.
 However, the answers to questions like "how many members are in more than one league with the same member" are worth little with a low sample-size.
 Off-the-shelf analytics platforms would be excessive solutions for the same reason.
 I will think critically about the questions I want to answer when the product matures.
 The strategic objectives and velocity could be measured empirically.
 For now, it remains a hobby that helps to bind a group of friends.

+---